PeterBadzhakov/HostBuster/README.md

 # HostBuster
-Batch installs, whitelists, and sanitizes domains for your Linux hosts file.
+Easily batch installs, whitelists, and sanitizes domains for your Linux hosts file.

 ## Usage:
 ### Required: